cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 Place only one IFC file in `<root>\data\ifc\`.
 This directory is directly linked to the relevant directory in the Docker container.
 The agent is only able to convert ONE IFC model at a time.

 Please modify the following properties in `config/properties.yaml`:
-- `root_tile`*: Bounding box for the root tile ie entire model
-- `child_tile`*: Bounding box for all children tiles containing assets

 - `query_endpoint`^ : SPARQL endpoint for Query operations
 - `update_endpoint`^ : SPARQL endpoint for UPDATE operations

-**WIP: Generating bounding boxes from their model automatically, will make this redundant*

 ^*Endpoints are required to query for metadata in tileset and interactions during visualisation*